Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/sun/sky_atmosphere.rst

 This way, you will have a nice mid-day sun (in the tropics).

-Now, there are two important angles for the *Sky/Atmosphere* effect: the "incidence" angle (between the light direction and the X-Y plane), which determines the "hour" of the day
+Now, there are two important angles for the *Sky/Atmosphere* effect: the "incidence" angle (between the light direction and the XY plane), which determines the "hour" of the day
 (as you might expect, the default rotation -- straight down -- is "mid-day", a light pointing straight up is "midnight", and so on...).